MarcAnthony-SVG/READING/readme.md

 ## Minimum requirements

-* Choose a project based around ideas presented during kick off
+* Build an application around an idea from an external end-user

 * Create a backlog of tickets to work through during the week
   - [Example Board](https://trello.com/b/FcySKoaf/example-trello-project)